tparchman/F22_BIOL792_coursepage/week1_unixI/unixI_primer.md

 - [install ubuntu through virtual box](https://practicalcomputing.org/ubuntu.html) (following Haddock and Dunn)

+- [install git-bash](https://www.atlassian.com/git/tutorials/git-bash#:~:text=What%20is%20Git%20Bash%3F,operating%20system%20through%20written%20commands) GitBash is easy to install and get working.
+However, the full ubuntu linux install would be much preferable.
+GitBash has most of the functionality of linux but not all, thus a full ubuntu linux install would be preferable.

+For a brief history of Unix and its significance, as well as an alternative introduction to basic commands and ideas, see [Unix primer](https://github.com/tparchman/BIOL792/blob/master/unix_resources/unix_buerkle_guide.pdf) written by Alex Buerkle at University of Wyoming.
+This is **highly recommended** reading.

 ## 3. Big data: text processing and manipulation
 Most big data is stored as text, or compressed text files.
 Text is special  binary format of storing data whose numbers correspond to human readable digits, letters or characters.
 This is the most transparent and transportable way to store data, and is hence the medium of big data.